 There are few storage options for your Monero:

 - MyMonero: The simplest way to store Monero is via the online web-wallet MyMonero.
-It works on computer or mobile internet browser and doesn't require installation.
+It works on a computer or mobile internet browser and doesn't require installation.
 It is important to note though that MyMonero's servers can see (but not spend) your Monero balance.
 It is owned and operated by Riccardo Spagni, one of Monero core team members.

 - Full Node: If you like to run a full Monero client while also contributing to the strength of the network, consider a full Monero node.
 It also affords you the highest level of privacy while still allowing quick access to your funds.
 It also doesn't require a large amount of processing power on your unit, though you will need a few gigabytes worth of disk space.

 - Paper Wallet: For absolute security, Monero on a paper wallet should be considered.
 It effectively moves the funds offline and into what is commonly referred to as "cold storage".
 In order to remove funds from the paper wallet and back online, you can either enter your mnemonic seed at MyMonero (requires 1 Monero fee) or by inputting the seed into your Monero client.

 Please note that there will be an official GUI wallet for Monero still on beta stages of the development.
 Though there are no hardware wallets yet, the team at Ledger has indicated they are presently working on a Monero integration for their products.